A1y0sh4/Summary-of-Communist-Manifesto/README.md

 Let the ruling classes tremble at a communist revolution!

-The proletarians have nothing to lose except their chains, and they have a world to win.
+The proletarians have nothing to lose but their chains, and they have a world to win.

 Proletarians and oppressed of all countries, unite!